AdobeDocs/analytics.en/help/implement/aep-edge/web-sdk/analytics-extension-to-web-sdk.md

 1. In the left navigation of the tags interface, select **[!UICONTROL Extensions]**.
 1. Locate and select the [!UICONTROL Adobe Analytics] extension.
 On the right, select **[!UICONTROL Disable]**.
 1. Follow the same publishing workflow above to publish the removal of the [!UICONTROL Adobe Analytics] extension.
-1. Once the extension is disabled on production, you can uninstall it entirely.
+1. Once the extension is disabled in production, you can uninstall it entirely.
 Select the extension, select the three-dot menu on the right, then select **[!UICONTROL Uninstall]**.
-1. Follow the same publishing workflow above the publish those changes to production.
+1. Follow the same publishing workflow above to publish those changes to production.

 +++